OfficeDev/MS-Graph-Data-Connect/docs/Onboarding-Process.md

 9. The features will be enabled in 1-2 weeks and you will receive a communication from us about the same.

+10. **After** you receive a communication from us, you need to setup Managed Access.
+For security reasons, your copy activity won't have access to Office 365 data until *after* setting up Managed Access.

 ------

-## Post onboarding steps

-Once you receive communication from us, you need to turn on couple of knobs.
+## Setup Managed Access (Required)

 ### Before using Office 365 data, an Office 365 Admin must take 2 actions:
 1. Give consent for copying data from Office 365 to Azure (i.e. keep full control over the data, but allow Azure resources to access it)